moveit/moveit2_tutorials/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 * Play with the "*Slider*" panel, e.g. move the slider, push "*Play*" button.

-NOTE: Once you placed your EEF to a new goal, be sure to run *Plan* before running *Play* -- otherwise you'll see the waypoints for the previous goal if available.
+Note: Once you placed your end-effector to a new goal, be sure to run *Plan* before running *Play* -- otherwise you'll see the waypoints for the previous goal if available.

 .. image:: rviz_plugin_slider.png
    :width: 700px